mhallerud/multiplex_wormhole/docs/7_OptimizationProcess.md

 ## Understanding the Dimer Trace Plot
-Each multiplex wormhole run will output a dimer trace plot, with the number of iterations based on the total iterations passed (SIMPLE + ITERATIONS), which allows visualization of the contributions of each algorithm.
+Each multiplex wormhole run will output a dimer trace plot, with the number of iterations based on the total iterations passed (GREEDY + ITERATIONS), which allows visualization of the contributions of each algorithm.
 This can also be plotted in R using the `_costTrace.csv` output.
 The trace plot can help troubleshoot simulated annealing parameterization:
 * **Were local optima overcome?** Are there small "hills" in the plot at the iterations corresponding to the start of each simulated annealing cycle?
 If so, hill-climbing is working.
 Otherwise, if there are no hills or the hills are small, try increasing `T_INIT` to allow higher hills to be climbed at the start of each cycle.
 To extend the hill-climbing period of each cycle, increase the `DECAY_RATE` (e.g., 0.98).
 * **Was hill-climbing excessive?** If the trace plot shows runaways cost increases as simulated annealing progresses, too many cost increases are being accepted.
 This can be rectified by reducing `T_INIT` or `PROB_ADJ` to reduce the probability of accepting large cost increases, or reducing the `DECAY_RATE` (e.g., 0.90) to make the hill-climbing period of each cycle shorter.
 * **Is further optimization warranted?** There should be less change in cost as the algorithm proceeds (i.e., the plot should start looking more and more like a flat line.
 If this is not the case, then more optimization is possible.
 You can run the output back through the optimization step using the `SEED` argument in both the multipleOptimizations and optimizeMultiplex functions.